Daylin Mitchell: Provincial Parliament

 On 21 September 2015, Mitchell was sworn in as a Member of the Western Cape Provincial Parliament.
 At the age of 29, he became the youngest member of the Western Cape Provincial Parliament.
+He was succeeded by Cayla Murray who became the youngest member of the Western Cape Provincial Parliament history in 2022 at the age of 28.
 For the remainder of the term, he served as Chairperson of both the Standing Committee on the Premier and Constitutional Matters and the Petitions Committee.

 Mitchell was re-elected as a Member of the Provincial Parliament in May 2019.
 When the legislature reconvened, he was appointed Deputy Chief Whip of the Democratic Alliance caucus.
 In June 2019, Mitchell was elected Chairperson of both the Conduct Committee and the Standing Committee on Transport and Public Works.

 Provincial government

 On 24 May 2021, Mitchell was appointed as the Provincial Minister of Transport and Public Works by premier Alan Winde.
 He succeeded Bonginkosi Madikizela, who resigned from the provincial government on 28 April after he was caught falsifying information about his qualifications on his CV.
-At age 35, Mitchell was the youngest member of Winde's provincial cabinet.
+At age 35, Mitchell was the then-youngest member of Winde's provincial cabinet; now succeeded by Deidre Baartman who was appointed to the provincial cabinet in 2024 at the age of 33.
 He was sworn in on 25 May.
 Less than a year later on 22 April 2022, Winde announced that the Transport and Public Works portfolio would be abolished and that Mitchell would become the Provincial Minister of the newly established Mobility portfolio.